 International Overdose Awareness Day

-SENBAZURU is the art of folding 1,000 paper cranes.
+Senbazuru is the Japanese art of folding 1,000 paper cranes.
 It is said that if you fold 1,000 paper cranes and make a wish, it will come true.

-The ATDC is calling on members of the Tasmanian community to help fold Japanese cranes and to share tributes to remember Tasmanians lost to overdose and wish for a community free from the harm of overdose.
+The ATDC is calling on members of the Tasmanian community to help fold origami cranes to raise awareness and remember Tasmanians lost to overdose.

 Drug overdose continues to impact Tasmanians of all backgrounds – with more than one person lost every week to overdose across Tasmania.

 Be a part of ending overdose.
 How many origami cranes can you fold?

 - Learn how to fold an origami crane (click here for instructions or come to a free online crane folding session on 22 August)

 - In the leadup to International Overdose Awareness Day, display your cranes at home or in your workplace – they are a great conversation starter!